 The license will expire on the same schedule as our WU ESRI Site License.
 You will receive warning notices when you open ArcMap (or other ArcGIS application) beginning several weeks prior to the expiration date.
-We will post instructions on this page so that you may renew when new licenses are available.
+Return to this page for renewal instructions.

 Current WashU students, faculty and staff may obtain a fully functional copy of the ArcGIS Pro software.
 This application enables map creation, spatial data creation and management, and spatial analysis.
 Most of the courses taught at WashU currently use the ArcGIS Desktop platform...if you are installing ArcGIS to use for a specific class; check with your instructor to make sure you install the correct version.
 Check this page to see if your computer meets the minimum system requirements to run ArcGIS Pro.
 Users with active WUSTL Key credentials can follow the steps below to download and install the software:

 ArcGIS Online is a cloud based suite of GIS tools that run in your browser and facilitate web map creation and publishing.
 Washington University students, faculty, and staff may use their active WUSTL Key credentials to open an account in the WU AGOL Organization in order to create and share interactive online maps; the account will also give you access to many ESRI training resources.
 Keep in mind, certain functions on the AGOL platform consume 'credits' and your account will initially be assigned a limited credit budget.
 If you attempt an operation that requires more credits than you currently have, you will receive an error.
 Contact Data Services to describe your needs and discuss options to resolve the issue.

 To set up your account